 If you use the speaker output socket of one recorder and re-record by connecting this to the microphone or radio input of a second recorder, you will not only run the risk of getting hum on the copy recording, but also a con-siderable loss of quality.
-You need a high impedance output socket, before the output stage of the recorder, in order to take off signals suitable for feeding into the second recorder. recorder.
+You need a high impedance output socket, before the output stage of the recorder, in order to take off signals suitable for feeding into the second recorder.

-You could play your tapes 'backwards' by reversing the tape, i.e. shiny side of the tape towards the recording head.
+You could play your tapes 'backwards' by reversing the You could play your tapes 'backwards' by reversing the tape, i.e. shiny side of the tape towards the recording head.
 The volume level will be very much lower however, and loss of quality will result also.
-It is possible on some recorders to take the tape round outside the head cover, through the capstan, back across the head and round the back of the head cover to the take up should the tape will back of the head cover to the take up spool.
+It is possible on some recorders to take the tape round outside the head cover, through the capstan, back across the head and round the back of the head cover to the take up shoul.
+The tape will back of the head cover to the take up spool.
 The tape will then be the correct way round to the head.